keboola/python-cdc-component/debezium_core/README.md

-keboola.converter.dedupe.max_chunk_size -> maximum chunk size for deduplication mode keboola.converter.dedupe.max_appender_cache_size -> maximum appender cache size across all tables keboola.timezone -> timezone of module, default value is UTC
+keboola.converter.dedupe.max_chunk_size -> maximum chunk size for deduplication mode keboola.converter.dedupe.max_appender_cache_size -> maximum appender cache size across all tables keboola.timezone -> timezone of module, default value is UTC keboola.target.file -> bin log file name to be processed at most keboola.target.position -> entry position to be processed at most
 ```

 **NOTE:** If no value is specified for given property, default value is applied: